University of Waterloo School of Accounting and Finance: School reputation and achievement

-Co-op Success
+Co-op success

 With co-operative education, over 95% of students secure full-time employment before graduation.
 The co-op employment rate has been consistently between 95% and 100% with the students working mainly in global, regional, and local accounting firms, chartered banks, asset managers and other financial services firms/intermeriaties, government, and non-financial corporations in accounting/finance related roles.

-UFE/CFE Honour Roll and Gold Medalists
+UFE/CFE honour roll and gold medalists

 The School of Accounting & Finance has had success in its students and faculty research.
 Notably, many students who have challenged the Common Final Examination achieve honour roll as well as gold medal (Ontario and National).

 The National Honour Roll of the Common Final Exam recognizes candidates whose performance in the exam demonstrated academic excellence and exceptional abilities.
 The candidates listed on the Honour Roll are determined as the top 1% of the first-time writers who wrote all three days.
 In 2018 and 2019, SAF captured the National Gold Medal (highest CFE score in Canada) consecutively.
 SAF has obtained 6 national gold medals (best performance in Canada) from the period between 2010 and 2020.
 The CFE honour roll and successful CFE writers are mostly the Master of Accounting students.
 From 2018 to 2020, SAF students accounted for 23.5%, 18.5% and 18.9% of the Honour Roll recipients respectively - the best performance in Canada.

 1 Honour roll count includes the gold medalists (3 regional + 1 national gold medalist).

 2 If winner of the Ontario Gold Medal also wins National Gold Medal, such count is tallied separately.

 3 The May 2021 CFE was only offered in the West and Atlantic Canada regions.
 The exam was not held in Ontario due to COVID-19 pandemic.

 CFA Institute Research Challenge

 In 2016, School of Accounting & Finance students became the first Canadian team to win the global annual CFA Institute Research Challenge.
-The CFA Institute Research Challenge leverages the efforts of over 140 CFA member societies, 3,500 member volunteers, and more than 5,000 students from over 1,000 universities.
-The CFA Institute Research Challenge requires student teams (1 team per university) to research and analyze a publicly-traded company and then write a research report on their assigned company with a buy, sell, or hold recommendation.
+The CFA Institute Research Challenge comprises over 140 CFA member societies, 3,500 member volunteers, and more than 5,000 students from over 1,000 universities.
+The CFA Institute Research Challenge requires student teams (1 team per university) to research and analyze a publicly traded company and then write a research report on their assigned company with a buy, sell, or hold recommendation.

 In 2021, School of Accounting & Finance was once again awarded the Americas Regional Champion at the 2021 CFA Institute Research Challenge, where 5,000 students across 950 universities and 82 countries participated virtually.

+In 2024, the school captured its second global champion title after eight years.
+The team competed against 1,100 schools and 6,700 students in six rounds of competition.
+The school remained the only Canadian school to ever capture the global champion title.